L&Q charcoal textured image on content page header

 In 2019, we launched our schools programme called Learning to Succeed.

-Working with secondary schools across London, it develops young people’s skills by delivering sessions focused on Science, Technology, English and Maths (STEM) and offers advice and guidance to encourage students to consider careers in housing and construction.
+Working with secondary schools across London, it develops young people’s skills by delivering sessions focused on Science, Technology, English and Maths (STEM) and offering advice and guidance to encourage students to consider careers in housing and construction.

 You can read more about Learning to Succeed in our media centre.